On a Possible Giant Impact Origin for the Colorado Plateau: Origin of the Impactor

-One potential issue is the phase of the Sun relative to the spiral arms of our Galaxy, which, depending on the model used, may not always put the Sun near a major spiral arm at the current epoch.
-However, since we do not yet know the amount (or the actual cause) of the delay between arm-crossing and the invasion of a rogue planet, we can for now at least take face value of the statistical correlation of the period of the major extinction events (especially the most-clustered of these events), and the period of the supercontinental cycle (i.e., from the formation to the rifting of a supercontinent), with the period of the Galactic spiral-arm-crossing at the Sun's orbital radius.
-Or at the very least, we know now that there is a possible source for large impactors from our Galactic environment.
+For now, We can at least take face value of the statistical correlation of the period of the major extinction events, as well as the period or half-period of the supercontinental cycle, with the period of the Galactic spiral-arm-crossing at the Sun's orbital radius, and say that there is now a plausible source for large impactors from our Galactic environment, and the supply of these impactors can occur with a period similar to the observed period of major extinction and tectonic events on Earth.

+The recent discovery by European Space Agency's Gaia satellite that Gliese 710, a star which is about 60\% as massive as the Sun, is likely to have a close encounter (to the distance of the Oort Cloud) with our Solar System in the next 1-2 million years (Bailer-Jones et al. 2018); as well as another inferred possible close encounter of our Sun with the binary system Scholz's star 70,000 years ago (Mamajek et al. 2015), shows that we indeed cannot regard galaxies, especially our own Milky Way, as collisionless systems (in galactic dynamics, a collisionless galactic system includes no binary close encounter or scattering, as well as no head-on collision), and the spiral density wave modes in galaxies are the most likely provider of gravitational perturbations to invalidate the collisionless assumption.